FrancescoMagliocco/vim-uctags/README.md

 **THIS MAY NOT HAVE TO BE INCLUDED**
 Max depth an include Syn File can be processed

+Critical Args are always passed with soon an option being implemented to disable them.

+Universal-Ctags doesn't recognize `using foo.bar;` as an *import*; a custom regex pattern has been added to bypass this.
+There is no option to turn it off.

 **STILL NEEDS WORK**
 Some features still need to be implemented and some are just a thought.
 The list of features you're about to see is not the full list, and there will be for